Portable Antennas and related things

 Backpack-able HF Antennas

-As with the radio or rig itself, key issues for a practical HF antenna for a long wilderness backpacking trip should be light, consume little space in your pack and be easy to put into operation.
-To fit well inside the pack with everything else they need to be physically flexible.
+As with the radio or rig itself, key criteria for a practical HF antenna for a long wilderness backpacking trip are light weight, compact and easy to put into operation.
+To fit well inside the pack with everything else they need to be physically flexible or be a small bundle.
 My experience with backpacks is that they are stuffed absolutely tight with few "straight areas" for anything rigid or more than a foot or so long.
-I suppose you could hang some rigid pieces on the outside but the likelihood of damage as the pack gets tossed around on the ground and getting snagged as you clamber through the brush seem like hassles to me.
+I suppose you could hang some rigid pieces on the outside but the likelihood of damage as the pack gets tossed around on the ground or getting snagged as you clamber through the brush seem like hassles to me.
 So I lean toward wire antennas.
 They can be relatively efficient, eminently flexible and fit into a pretty small space.

 Throw Lines

-2018-08-17 I've tried various combinations of cord and water bottles, etc. to come up with a reasonable throw line for hanging an antenna in a tree.
+2018-08-17 I've tried various combinations of cord, water bottles, etc. to come up with a reasonable throw line for hanging an antenna in a tree.
 All with varying success.
-I have learned to use an old re-filled water bottle as very likely it will break in the process.
+I have learned to use an old partially re-filled water bottle because very likely it will break in the process.
 At least once I got the bottle caught in the fork of a tree and could not get it loose.
 The amazing thing is that it "served" for years through the harsh winters of Wisconsin supporting one end of my G5RV!
-But I've been fascinated by the yellow line with a little red bag on the end that many use in their YouTube videos!
+Recently I've been fascinated by the yellow line with a little red bag on the end that many use in their YouTube videos!
 So finally, I broke down and ordered one on Amazon the other day.

 When it came I was a bit surprised that the bag wasn't attached to the line!
 So I set about attaching it.
 My criteria was that the knot should not be snag-able.
 Of course nothing will ultimately meet that criteria.
 Trees have an uncanny and unexpected ability to reach out and grab almost anything!
 But I think I have it, though mind you it is untested at this time.